Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent.
-Clue 1 clearly points to 'book' (information).
-Clue 2 clearly points to 'movie' (transportation).
+The clues clearly point to 'book' (information source) and the idea of 'movie' (transportation), effectively misdirecting away from food.
+They are believable and don't mention food.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices